anna-tech-basics/anna-kroeger-tb-II/README.md

 Therefore this is the finalized version of the MVP for an application to unite women in fitness:

 ## How to navigate the MVP
-When you run the code you are greeted with a login frame.
+When you run app.py you are greeted with a login frame.
 Here you can put in a username and password.

 Once you have completed setting up you reach the central hub of GymGirls.